 As our community continues to grapple with his tragic death in the coming days and learns more about the facts, Adam’s death will continue to have devastating effects on many young children and families traumatized by fear, grief, violence, and widespread unrest.

 Adam’s death reinforces that we will not change the trajectory of young Black and Brown children in Chicago and across the nation without transforming current systems.
 That begins with ensuring Black and Brown children have equitable access to quality care and education from birth.

 Erikson Institute believes that children deserve to feel safe and live in communities that support their health and emotional well-being.
 We cannot delay any longer.
 We must make intentional investments in communities and deeply examine the distribution of resources for families so that Black and Brown children have equitable opportunities to excel in school, work, and life.

 Erikson’s Center for Children and Families is available to provide mental health counseling for children birth through 8, including through our clinic, Centro para Niños y Familias, located in Little Village and other locations.
 Bi-lingual therapists are available, and all families are welcome regardless of ability to pay.
-Please contact us at 312-709-0508 or [email protected] for more information.
+Please contact us at 312-709-0508 or by sending us a message for more information.

 Join the Erikson family with monthly news + events updates shared by academics, community members, and families.